lamberta/devkit-doc/native/native-remote-debug.md

 ## How it Works

 NativeInspector runs a web server that hosts a modified copy of the bleeding-edge [WebKit Web Inspector code](http://svn.webkit.org/repository/webkit/trunk/Source/WebCore/inspector/front-end/) that is part of the Chrome browser.
-We fixed bugs and added features required for use with the SDK.
+We fixed bugs and added features required for use with the DevKit.

 The general approach is inspired by Danny Coates' [node-inspector](https://github.com/dannycoates/node-inspector) project.
 This is a complete cleanroom implementation with different goals.
-The primary difference in motivation is that this project is supposed to integrate perfectly with the Game Closure SDK on Android and iOS.
+The primary difference in motivation is that this project is supposed to integrate perfectly with the Game Closure DevKit on Android and iOS.

 ### Network Protocol